Humanitec-DemoOrg/humanitec-workshop/backstage.md

 ![alt text](images/image-2.png)

-Select one of the 2 templates, by clicking on `Choose`.
+Select one of the 2 templates, by clicking on `Choose` on one of them.

 Provide a `Name`.

-FIXME - highlight the unicity of this name!!!!!!
+_Important note: please make this name unique (otherwise you'll get an error)._

 ![alt text](images/image-3.png)